serut/meteor-coverage/README.md

     -   Needs to end with a trailing slash
     -   Used when importing or exporting coverage reports
 -   `COVERAGE_VERBOSE=1` to see logs (optional)

+Another way to enable coverage is to use the Meteor --settings file.

 Using `spacejam --coverage` you do not have to set up global environment variable.